maiiku/pygawrapper/README.md

     ```

-4. add PygaMixin to desired class you wish to extend with pyga's functions
+4. a) add PygaMixin to desired class you wish to extend with pyga's functions
     ```python
     example (extending user profile):